-Standard College's ongoing prevention and awareness program provided to continuing students and employees focuses on increasing the understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault and stalking, using a range of strategies with audiences throughout the year.
-The ongoing prevention and awareness program is both an online and paper-based program, provided to students periodically throughout the year, and available on an ad-hoc basis when requested by the student.
+Standard College's ongoing prevention and awareness program provided to students and employees focuses on increasing the understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault and stalking, using a range of strategies with audiences throughout the year.
+The ongoing online prevention and awareness program is provided to students periodically throughout the year, and available on an ad-hoc basis when requested by the student.
 Students are notified about the program through emails delivered from the president and senior level administrators at Standard College.
 The online training fits the commuter campus and is easily accessed on the student or employee's own time.
-A paper based awareness program is also available to students to access at any point in time.
-The hard-copy information is stored in the front office and may be borrowed by students and staff for a designated period of time.